-How to watch Donald Trump inauguration coverage
+Everything you need to know about Trump's inauguration, weekend protests

 It depends on how close to the action you want to be.
 Anybody can go watch for free from the National Mall.

 But watching from the West Front of the Capitol Building requires a ticket.
 The inaugural event itself is a tightly formal affair on Capitol Hill and attendance is managed by a bipartisan team of congressional leaders and the President-elect's inaugural committee.
 Members of Congress, Supreme Court justices, members of the transition team, family members and other invited guests can attend, with some sitting on the inaugural platform where the President takes the oath office.

 Former presidents and their families have also agreed to attend, including former President Bill Clinton and former secretary of state and first lady Hillary Clinton, who Trump defeated in the election.

+Former President George H.W.
+Bush and his wife, Barbara Bush, had agreed to attend, but they have both been in the hospital since Saturday.
+Their eldest son, former President George W. Bush was still going to attend the inauguration, the senior Bush's spokesman said.

 Everyone else has to get tickets from their members of Congress, which are necessarily limited.
 Members of the House and Senate each receive tickets from the Joint Congressional Committee for the ceremonies.
 Members of the House and Senate distribute tickets to those who have applied.
 Competition can be fierce because more people generally apply for tickets than are available.